sake-sh/sake/README.md

 ### Go

-A formula that clones git repo and run `go build`.
+sake.sh produces a formula that clones git repo and runs `go build`.

 ### Rust